 - Thin extension of type I alveolar epithelial cell

-- Fused basal membrane of capillary endothelium and alveolar epithelium
+- Fused basal membrane of the capillary endothelium and alveolar epithelium

 - Endothelial cell (closed type)

 In the human lung, the thickness of this tissue barrier measures only 0.6 micrometers and is thus very thin to allow for respiratory gas exchange.
-The distance for diffusion between air in the alveoli and erythrocytes is about 1.1 micrometers, slightly thicker since the fluid film on the alveolar epithelium and the blood plasma has to be passed besides other anatomic structures.
+The distance for diffusion between the air in the alveoli and erythrocytes is about 1.1 micrometers, slightly thicker since the fluid film on the alveolar epithelium and the blood plasma has to be passed besides other anatomic structures.

 Excursus: Pulmonary Edema

 Commonly referred to as water in the lung, pulmonary edema is an acute disease.
 Fluid accumulates in the connective tissue and the alveoli making it difficult to breathe.
 A pressure build-up in the capillaries can be caused by myocardial failure and, hence, backflow into the pulmonary circulation.
-The accumulation in the connective tissue (and thus in the blood-air barrier) results to an impairment in diffusion and, therefore, hinders gaseous exchange.
+The accumulation in the connective tissue (and thus in the blood-air barrier) results in an impairment in diffusion and, therefore, hinders gaseous exchange.
 Fluids transfer to the alveoli.
 Non-cardiogenic causes of pulmonary edema include severe pneumonia and other respiratory tract diseases.